28 January 2020

 Want to reskill yourself?
 A word of advice from TSH’s developers

 Thinking about reskilling yourself?
-Here are a couple things you should keep in mind.
+Here are a couple of things you should keep in mind.

 - Learn from those more experienced than you.
 Finding a good mentor makes all the difference and gives you a lot of confidence as you make your first steps.